Kindergarten readiness: Teacher's role

 When children enter Kindergarten, they experience a shift from the family acting as a primary influence on the child's development, to an increased influence from their classroom environment.
 An important factor that contributes to how well a child adapts to the Kindergarten environment is his/her relationship with the teacher.
 When children form a close relationship with their teacher, they appear better adjusted within the kindergarten context compared to when a conflicting relationship is developed.
 Children feel more comfortable approaching their teacher, as well as expressing their thoughts and feelings when a warm and open relationship is developed.
 This allows the child to effectively use the teacher as a means for support.
 This support can come in the form of social, emotional, or academic assistance which ultimately contributes to promoting the child's opportunities for success in the Kindergarten classroom.

 The teacher-child relationship has also been shown to be affected through intervention strategies.
 For example, the Chicago School Readiness Project trained teachers in classroom behavior management strategies in order to promote greater emotional support in the classroom.
 Children in classrooms whose teachers’ received the intervention showed better self-regulation, fewer behavior problems, and better academic skills compared to children in classrooms whose teachers had not received the training.
+Further, Barbarin et al. (2010) studied home-to-school matches and mismatches.
+They found a positive correlation between home-school matches and children’s kindergarten readiness when parents and teachers matched on “child-centered beliefs”.
+Improvement is seen in areas of social behaviors but also extends to academic skills.